Sandager's wrasse: Description

-Note on Scientific Name
+Etymology

-The difference between the spelling of the scientific name and the common name (the fish was named after Andreas Fleming Stewart Sandager, a lighthouse keeper in New Zealand who collected the first specimen) led to a proposal in 1927 to change the specific epithet to "sandageri" on the theory that the original description constituted a misspelling.
-In 2011, it was shown that "Sandager" was also spelled "Sandeyer" at that time and thus that the original spelling should stand.
+The fish was named after Andreas Fleming Stewart Sandager, a lighthouse keeper in New Zealand who collected the first specimen.
+As the scientific name has sandeyeri as the specific epithet, a proposal was made in 1927 to change it to "sandageri" on the theory that the original description constituted a misspelling.
+However, in 2011, it was shown that "Sandager" was also spelled "Sandeyer" at that time and thus that the original spelling of the scientific name should stand.